tweakedinfo/lightweight-mappings-site/README.md

 * SFIA is still to come, just leave that empty.

+*A handy hint*:

+Unit codes are just text.
+I commonly define "units" called things like "Elective" or "300-level Elective" to produce diagrams in courses showing where electives can be taken.

 ## courses.js

 Again, it's probably better to start with the examples.